I'm slightly surprised the Majority was 6-3; rather than 5-4 or (horrors) overturning them.Breaking

 By a 6-3 vote.
 Can't image the flustercluck had they not upheld them.

-I guess this ruling restores at least some of my faith in, and respect for, the Supreme Court.
+Did you read the decision?
+You may want to read his dissent before wagging your finger at Scalia.
+And the "legal merits" of support on the majority opinion are dubious at best.
+Even Roberts and the Majority say "Petitioner's arguments about the plain meaning of Section 36B are strong" and "In this instance, the context and structure of the Act compel us to depart from what would otherwise be the most natural reading of the pertinent statutory phrase."
+Scalia's dissent is a lesson on statutory construction without a whit of partisan spin.
+On the contrary, it's the Majority with the partisan spin.I guess this ruling restores at least some of my faith in, and respect for, the Supreme Court.
 Without a doubt there are some Justices (I'm looking' at you, Antonin Scalia) that seem intent on injecting a partisan spin on to every case.
 But in the greater scheme of things it does look like Chief Justice Roberts is prepared to examine and rule on cases on their legal merits.

 CNN linkFox News: Socialism Triumphs in America

 MSNBC: GOP Plan to Take Away Your Healthcare Foiled